mhSadique/unihealth/README.md

 ### Site description

 * This is a hospital website
-* This site is built with React
+* This site is built with React and developer-generated data were used.
-* React Router was implemented in this site
+* React Router was implemented in this site.
+This means no page reloading.
-* Firebase was used for authentication
+* Firebase was used for authentication.
+That means you can register and log in as user and your user data will be saved in our firebase server.
 * The site is hosted in Firebase Hosting.
 Feel free to visit the site.